About daal4py

 There is a large degree of overlap in the functionalities offered between the two modules

-should be prefered whenever possible,
+daal4py and sklearnex - module sklearnex should be preferred whenever possible,

 either by using it directly or through the patching mechanism - but daal4py

-exposes some additional functionalities from the oneAPI Data Analytics Library that sklearnex
+exposes some additional functionalities from the oneAPI Data Analytics Library that sklearnex doesn’t:

 Fast serving of gradient boosted decision trees from other libraries such as XGBoost (model builders).

-was distributed as a separate package, but it is now an importable module
+Previously daal4py was distributed as a separate package, but it is now an importable module

-package - meaning, after installing scikit-learn-intelex
+within the scikit-learn-intelex package - meaning, after installing scikit-learn-intelex,

 it can be imported as follows: